jwrr/redbean-lua-examples/example5-accounts/README.md

 ```

 In this example 5, accounts that use sqlite3 are added to example 4.
-The '.lua/account.lua' module is added to manage the accountss.
+The '.lua/account.lua' module is added to manage the accounts.
 The accounts
 in this example are simple, with a username, hashed password, and email.

+Also in this example, a custom err404 page is added using '.lua/custom_err404.lua'.
+You can see it by going to and invalid page such as "/asdfasdf.html".

 * Download redbean and make it executable.
 You can re-use example 1's redbean.
 ```